gskuodyte/PathFindingGame/README.md

 1. The map is a rectangular shape
 2. Map consists of symbols “ ”, “1”, “X”:

- “ ” – empty spaces where you can move ;
+a. “ ” – empty spaces where you can move ;

+b.
 “1” – obstacles ;

+c.
 “X” – your start position.

 P.s.
 The project was done for the company for recruitment purposes.
 Future changes are being made based on feedback from the interview.